2022 Call for Abstracts

 Co-Produced conference papers

-The Collab strongly encourages Abstract Submissions that are co-produced with a consumer or person with with a lived experience.
-In 2021 a new prize has been introduced for papers that are co-produced.
+The Collab strongly encourages Abstract Submissions that are co-produced (written and presented) with a consumer or person with a lived experience.
+All co-produced presentations will be eligible for the 2022 Co-Production Prize.

-Abstracts should not exceed 200 words and are invited for 20-minute paper presentations.
+All abstracts should not exceed 200 words and presentations are expected to be invited for 20-minutes in duration.
 Please keep your abstract title as brief as possible.

-If you’d like to present as a group, please submit only one abstract per ‘group’ and outline in the abstract details section: 1) the topic each person will present (include both a 50 - 80 word description & a title for each topic), and 2) which presentation format you’ve opted for (ie: either 20-minute paper, 10-minute ‘brief’ or 5-minute ‘Rapid Fire’)
+If you’d like to present as a group, please submit only one abstract per ‘group’ and outline in the abstract details section your group presentation format

 If you are interested in presenting a paper but would like further guidance or have any other general enquiries please email the Centre for Psychiatric Nursing a firstname.lastname@example.org